Pre-Workout At Night: How To Take Without Negative Effects

 Will Pre-Workout Keep You Awake?

-Pre-workout will not always keep you awake.
 Not all pre-workout supplements contain caffeine or other stimulants, and some people are less sensitive to caffeine, meaning that they can still fall asleep easily even shortly after consuming caffeine.

-If you have a non-stim pre-workout supplement (meaning that it does not contain caffeine or other stimulants), then if you are having trouble sleeping it’s not from your pre-workout.
-Instead, it could be from feeling amped up from a good workout.
+If you have a non-stim pre-workout supplement (meaning that it does not contain caffeine or other stimulants), and you are still having trouble sleeping, then it’s not from your pre-workout.

 Next, even for supplements with stimulants, some people metabolize caffeine very quickly, meaning that it doesn’t stay in their bodies for as long, and they don’t feel the energy-boosting effects.